practical-tutorials/project-based-learning/CONTRIBUTING.md

 * Improvements of the same tutorial are encouraged!
 * The pull request needs to have a descriptive title
 * If the language/technology of your tutorial does not exist, feel free to create a new entry in table of contents
-* Make a separate pull request for each of the tutorial
+* Make a separate pull request for each different project
 * Use the following format `[Title](link_to_tutorial)`
 * If your tutorial is a multi-part series, use the following format:
     ```